5 Important questions to ask yourself before investing into a business

 The prospect of owning your own business is incredibly appealing to Kiwi's, especially in the current environment, where discussion of entrepreneurship is frequent.
 With the rise of social media, stories of new business founders and successful start-ups popping up regularly in our news feeds, you’d be forgiven for thinking undertaking such a project is easy.
 There are numerous things to consider before you jump in the deep end.
 James Ashwin, Director of Kakapo Business Sales has pulled together five questions you should ask yourself, before taking the leap of faith.

-1. Is business ownership right for me?
+1. Is owning a business right for me?

 This is perhaps the million-dollar question and it can be difficult to really know the real answer until you give it a try.
 A good way to start though is to understand your ‘Why’ and your real motivation for wanting to get into business.
 Do you want a better work/life balance?
 More money?
 After 10 years in the same job you want a new challenge?
 Maybe you’re tired of helping build someone else's dream.